 “100 Days of Solitude” is a series of self-portraits shot by the artist inside of her little and colorful bedroom in Gaza, where she exiled herself voluntarily for over 20 months, starting from November 2013, after she was harassed by Hamas militias while she was setting up an art exhibition.
 The reason behind this aggression was the fact that she wasn’t wearing a veil.

 Through this voluntary exile from her community, she sought to denounce the condition of isolation and the lack of freedom that characterize the daily life of the Palestinian people, especially women.
 In such a strongly militarized territory, to exercise one’s basic rights is a true challenge that renews itself day after day.

-For 20 months, her little bedroom became the place where she lived and worked, becoming the background for over 25 self-portraits that were exposed in Jerusalem in the first months of 2015.
+For 20 months, her little bedroom became the place where she lived and worked, becoming the background for over 25 self-portraits.

 Her room of isolation, of self-imposed imprisonment, is only nine square meters large, with a single window and a light bulb hanging from the electric wires.
 The walls are painted a colorful aquamarine, and one of them is covered by a rainbow of painted egg boxes.

 In these works the artist wears a costume, she rearranges the frame and shots self-portraits where her face is hard to recognize.
-These compositions, according to the French expert in contemporary art Marion Slitine, recall “the still-lives of Jean-Baptiste-Siméon Chardin, Caravaggio’s chiaroscuro, and Jacques-Louis David’s theatrical scenes.”
+These compositions recall the still-lives of Jean-Baptiste-Siméon Chardin, Caravaggio’s chiaroscuro, and Jacques-Louis David’s theatrical scenes.

 (A fun fact: Nidaa got to know Caravaggio only after her arrival in Italy, because everyone seemed to draw parallelisms between her photos and the works of the famous Italian painter.)